athanggupte/xdevapps.github.io/index.md

 I'm also enthusiastic about research in Artificial Intelligence especially Natural Language Processing, Reinforcement Learning, and Causal Intelligence.
 The applicaitons of AI in general reasoning and sentient systems is fascinating and I intend to delve deeper into that.

 # Projects
+(The webpage is under reconstruction, so some information may be missing or out of date)
 ## [Apex Game Engine](/ApexGameEngine) [<img src="assets/GitHub-Mark/PNG/GitHub-Mark-32px.png" alt="GitHub repo" width="20px">](https://github.com/xdevapps/ApexGameEngine)
 * My pet project, under which I am learning to develop my own C++ OpenGL game engine.
 Inspired by [The Game Engine series](https://youtube.com/playlist?list=PLlrATfBNZ98dC-V-N3m0Go4deliWHPFwT), [LearnOpenGL](https://learnopengl.com/) and [Game Engine Architecture book](https://www.gameenginebook.com/).